-The good news is that be it freshwater or saltwater, your new setup will likely benefit from a good nitrifying bacterial colony.
-Many of us have learned to appreciate a fast nitrogen cycle, so we dutifully supplement the aquarium with a bottle of healthy live bacteria to support its biofilter.
+The good news is that, be it freshwater or saltwater, your new setup will likely benefit from a good nitrifying bacterial colony.
+I do appreciate a fast nitrogen cycle, so I boost my aquariums with a bottle of healthy live bacteria when needed.

 So what’s the best aquarium supplement that acts as a beneficial bacteria starter?

-Before we find out, have a look at this comparison of the reviewed products:
+Before we go through each entry, have a look at this comparison chart of the reviewed products:

 How effective is a nitrifying bacteria supplement depends on how quickly the strains it contains are going to establish themselves and coordinate the nitrifying process.

 I will walk you through the reviews of brands that I’ve personally used.

 Here are the best beneficial bacteria starters for a home aquarium:

 1. Tetra SafeStart Plus – Top Bacteria Starter for Freshwater Fish Tanks

 Click to compare pricing + see MORE photos of this product at:

 Tetra SafeStart Plus is one of the most reliable bacteria starters you can find when it comes to the natural removal of ammonia and nitrites from a freshwater aquarium.